 3) Develop a Story for your Product

-Story sells.
+A good story sells.
 That’s a truth that has been proven in the marketing world time after time.
 Copywriters have been crafting narratives to sell stories for more than 70 years.
 Narratives inspire customers, journalists and venture capitalists to act on your product.
 By creating a story that can be modified and adapted, you create empathy between your audience and your business.

 Create a concise, yet comprehensive narrative that can grow with your business.
-As your business= changes, your mission will need to evolve with it.
+As your business changes, your mission will need to evolve with it.
 Your story needs to define your business’ vision, communicate your strategy and encapsulate the world your product inhabits.

 At Pressfarm, we encourage start-ups to develop strong narratives to engage with journalists.
 Doing so will help them create a hook and publish a positive news story.
 One of the best techniques for creating a strong narrative is establishing a ‘shared purpose’.
-Simply put, a shared purpose is an idea that you and your customer are working towards the same goal.
+Simply put, a shared purpose is the idea that you and your customer are working towards the same goal.

 Going back to our home solar energy system example, your shared purpose would be something along the lines of protecting the environment by reducing reliance on fossil fuels.
 This is quite clunky and long-winded, so perhaps simply including something like “Protecting our planet”, would create a stronger narrative.
 Both you and your customer have a shared purpose and undertake the struggle together, not as consumer and provider, but as collaborators.

 Oh, and a final piece of advice on narrative: keep it simple!
 People are simply not interested in what they don’t understand.

 Takeaway – Create a strong narrative for your product or service and use this to inspire interest within customers and journalists alike.

 4) Identifying the Right Investors & Testing Interest